Ausama95/Microtemp/README.md

   - Look in the Device Manager list, open the category "Ports" and find the matching COM Port.
   - Take the number in the bracket behind the port description.

 4- you need to copy the code from "MicrobitCode.py" and put it inside the Microbit by using the [Micro Code Editor](https://microbit.org/code/)
  1- Create a new projet.
  2- Select Python from menu bar at the top in the editor page.
  3- Paste the code.
  4- Click on Download.

+5- To register a new user in the website Click [here](https://microtemp.vercel.app/users/register)

-For further questions, you can contact me at `Ausama95@yahoo.com` Developed by: Osama Khalid Walid Ahmed
+For further questions, you can contact me at `Ausama95@yahoo.com`

+Developed by: Osama Khalid Walid Ahmed